nmwsharp/polyscope-docs/cpp/source/basics/camera_controls.md

 It is often necessary to generate the world-space ray corresponding to each pixel of an image in a camera view.
 The base point for these rays is easy, it is just `params.getPosition()`.
 However the ray directions vary-per pixel; the `CameraParameters` object has two helpers to automatically construct these rays.

-??? func "`#!cpp std::vector<glm::vec3> CameraParameters::generateCameraRays(size_t dimX, size_t dimY, ImageOrigin origin = ImageOrigin::UpperLeft)`"
+??? func "`#!cpp std::vector<glm::vec3> CameraParameters::generateCameraRays(size_t w, size_t h, ImageOrigin origin = ImageOrigin::UpperLeft)`"

     Fill a buffer with rays corresponding to an image with the given resolution.
-The result is a `dimX*dimY`-length buffer.
+The result is a `w*h`-length buffer, flattened such that each row is stored contiguously.
 Ray origins are all implicitly given by `this->getPosition()`.

 ??? func "`#!cpp std::array<glm::vec3, 4> CameraParameters::generateCameraRayCorners()`"